 - Stick to the standard written English conventions

 Part III: Text-Analysis Response/Exposition

-In part III, students need to the provided text and write a text-based, well-developed and formulated response of 2 or 3 paragraphs.
+In part III, students need to the provided text and write a text-based, well-developed and formulated the response of 2 or 3 paragraphs.
 In their response, students need to identify a text’s central concept or idea and analyze in what way the author’s writing strategy is developing this central idea or concept.
-To support your argument and analysis, you should come up with thorough and strong evidence from the given text.
+To support your argument and analysis, you should come up with thorough and substantial evidence from the given text.

 It is crucial that you don’t just simply summarize the given text.
 While reading the text, it’s okay if you use the margins or some scrap paper to jot down some notes for planning your response.
-You can write your detailed response in the appropriate spaces that are provided in your essay booklet (pages 7 through 9).
+You can write your detailed reply in the appropriate spaces that are provided in your essay booklet (pages 7 through 9).